 Bishops in the United States have suppressed the feast of Saint Joseph and the feast of Saints Peter and Paul as holy days of obligation.
 In addition, the feast of Epiphany is always celebrated on a Sunday in the U.S.

-There are five holy days of obligation outside of Sundays this year.
-The following are holy days of obligation in the U.S. for 2023:
+This leaves us with six holy days of obligation outside of Sundays.
+The following feast days are holy days of obligation in the U.S. for 2024:

-- Ascension of Jesus, Thursday, May 18 — Celebrated on the sixth Thursday after Easter Sunday*
+- Ascension of Jesus: Thursday, May 9 — Celebrated on the sixth Thursday after Easter Sunday*

-- Assumption of the Blessed Virgin Mary, Tuesday, August 15*
+- Assumption of the Blessed Virgin Mary: Thursday, August 15

-- Solemnity of All Saints, Wednesday, November 1*
+- Solemnity of All Saints: Friday, November 1

-- Immaculate Conception of the Blessed Virgin Mary, Friday, December 8*
+- Immaculate Conception of the Blessed Virgin Mary: Monday, December 9**

 *An individual bishop may transfer a holy day to a Sunday.
 This is the case in most US dioceses with the Ascension of Jesus, which is transferred to the Seventh Sunday of Easter.
+Since the Solemnity of Mary falls on a Monday, it may also be transferred to the closest Sunday.
 Check with your local diocese.

 Holy Days Calendar